504 Accommodations: A Complete Teacher's Guide504 accommodations being implemented in an inclusive classroom

 18. Permit assessment in a location where the student feels safe and supported, rather than in a large exam hall if this causes anxiety.

-Example: A Year 7 pupil with ADHD finds the busy classroom environment overwhelming and cannot concentrate during independent work.
+Example: A Year 7 learner with ADHD finds the busy classroom environment overwhelming and cannot concentrate during independent work.
 The accommodation allows the student to work in a quiet testing room for reading and maths tasks during the first 20 minutes of the lesson, then return to the classroom for whole-class discussion.
 The student is learning the same content, but in an environment where executive function and attention are not strained by sensory and social demands.
 Their attention improves, and they complete assignments more successfully.

 Timing and Scheduling Accommodations